ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Description:** There could be bugs in the implementation of either the Solidity or Go versions that make them incompatible with each other.
 - **Risk Assessment:** High severity, low likelihood.
 - **Mitigations:** Diffeerential testing asserts identical on-chain and off-chain execution.
-A third-party audit (in progress) review of both VMs.
 - **Detection:** *How do we detect if this occurs?*
 - **Recovery Path(s)**: Depends on the specifics.
 If the onchain VM implementation is "more correct", then fixing this can be done solely offchain.
 Otherwise, a governance vote will be needed.
 As usual, the [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f) provides the best guidance on this.